JoomFX/chefsbook/README.md

 ### User Stories - Project Timeline

-- x Authenticate users - Register, Login, Logout
+- Authenticate users - Register, Login, Logout
-- x Users can CRUD recipes
+- Users can CRUD recipes
-- x Users can serach list of recipes by name or filter by category or by choosen nutrition value between given boundaries
+- Users can search list of recipes by name or filter by category
-- x Users can serach for product and filter by product group
+- Users can search for product and filter by product group

 ### Stack

-- Database - MariaDB and Redis
+- MariaDB/MySQL
+- TypeORM
-- REST API - NestJS
+- NestJS

 ----------